microsoft/reverse-proxy/docs/docfx/articles/runtimes.md

 YARP is taking advantage of ASP.NET Core 5.0 features and optimizations.
 This does mean that some features may not be available if you're running on ASP.NET Core 3.1.

+## YARP features supported only in .NET 5.0 and higher
+- EnableMultipleHttp2Connections - enables opening additional HTTP/2 connections to the same server when the maximum number of concurrent streams is reached on all existing connections.
+Full path: `ClusterConfig.HttpClient.EnableMultipleHttp2Connections`.
+Type: `bool?`
+- RequestHeaderEncoding - allows to set a non-ASCII header encoding for outgoing requests.
+Full path: `ClusterConfig.HttpClient.RequestHeaderEncoding`.
+Type: `string?`
+- VersionPolicy - policy applied to version selection, e.g. whether to prefer downgrades, upgrades or request an exact version.
+The default is `RequestVersionOrLower`.
+Full path: `ClusterConfig.HttpRequest.VersionPolicy`.
+Type: `HttpVersionPolicy?`

+## Building for .NET Core 3.1
+YARP can be run on .Net Core 3.1 runtime, but .NET 5.0 SDK is required to build it for this runtime version because YARP code uses C# 9 language features.
+Thus, the steps YARP-based application are as follows:
+1. Install .NET 5.0 SDK
+2. Add the reference to the YARP package to the application project
+3. Add the property `<LangVersion>9.0</LangVersion>` to the .csproj file

 ## Related 5.0 Runtime Improvements

 These are related improvements in .NET 5.0 or ASP.NET Core 5.0 that YARP is able to take advantage of: